 The development of the Cotton Club Museum and Cultural Center is creating a heritage, tourism destination that will provide a glimpse of African American life during the period of racial segregation in the United States and ensure that future generations never forget the historic richness and legacy of a time and place that impacted and enriched the lives of an entire nation of people.

 The first phase of the restoration project, which began in 2005, focused on the stabilization of the Cotton Club building and restoration of its exterior components.

 The Cotton Club building was constructed as a wood frame building and remains so today.
 It is a two story facility that will seat 200 occupants in auditorium style seating on the main floor.
 The second floor of the building houses a concrete room (walls, floor, ceiling, and door), which served as the projection room during the period when the building was a movie theater.

 The building originally had a tin roof and period (1940s) windows and doors.
 However, its condition deteriorated over the years.
 At the time it was purchased by Mt.
-Olive, it was literally caving in and derelict, with holes in the roof and walls, a crumbling foundation and a tree growing through the roof.
+Olive, holes in the roof and walls, the foundation was crumbling and a tree growing through the side of the building.
 The Powell Center for Construction & Environment at the University of Florida provided a $5,000 grant to fund a feasibility study that would determine if the building could be saved and restored.
 The findings of the feasibility study indicated that not only could the building be restored but that it was an important part of history and should be restored.

 When restoration began, the building had to be almost totally rebuilt in order to stabilize it.
 This meant repairing the foundation in addition to installing a new roof (metal) along new siding, windows, and doors.
 Except for some interior walls and "floor and truss components,” the building is completely new.
 Some components of the exterior, such as the roof, siding and windows, could not be precisely matched to the original component appearance because the originals no longer exist in the market.
 The windows had been completely destroyed or were missing, and although the best effort was made to replace them with modern versions that are as faithful as possible to a building of the Cotton Club’s era, they are not the same.